diegomdomenig/Neural-Net/README.md

 - mlxtend `pip3 install mlxtend`

 ## Downloading the Images
 In order to test out the Neural Net on the MNIST Dataset, you will have to download the images and labels here.
-Make sure to keep the file names as they are and add them to your your project's directory
+Make sure to keep the file names as they are and add them to your your project's directory.
+(Files can also be found at http://yann.lecun.com/exdb/mnist)

 - [Training Set Images](http://yann.lecun.com/exdb/mnist/train-images-idx3-ubyte.gz)
 - [Training Set Labels](http://yann.lecun.com/exdb/mnist/train-labels-idx1-ubyte.gz)